 - It makes you healthier.
 Eating a whole plant-based diet that is high in carbohydrates and low in processed sugar and processed fat, is healthy and can reverse certain diseases.
 There is so much science out there that I will only point you in one direction – NutritionFacts.Org.

 - It shows you the best of humanity.
 You meet people who risk their lives to save other animals who are suffering and you meet people whose sole purpose is to bring equality among all species and help farm animals who are abused and used for human greed and vanity.
-Here are just a few of my favorite animal rights activists.

 You are the only one who can make this decision in your life and the more you are aware of how your choices affect others, the better decision you can make.

-We need to step back and see how others are living because of the way we choose to live.
+We need to step back and see how others are living because of the way we choose to be.
 We share this Earth with millions of other species – animals and plant life.
 We need to take care of each other.

 Be kinder to yourself by being kinder to others.
 No one ever felt depressed after helping someone else.